huggingface/blog/stable_diffusion_with_diffusers.md

     return grid
 ```

-To generate multiple images for the same prompt, we simply use a list with the same prompt repeated several times.
+Then we can generate multiple images for the same prompt by simply using a list with the same prompt repeated several times.
 We'll send the list to the pipeline instead of the string we used before.

 ```python